alxporto/html5_css3_bootcamp/README.md

 # html5_css3_bootcamp
-Example how to use html5 and css3
+example how to use html5 and css3